rpardela/TestScriptGenerator/README.md

 Currently, only the "jest" and "mocha" (with "chai") frameworks are supported.

-<br> Important!!!
-As of version 1.1.0, this project is compatible with ES6.
-If you have a problem with the configuration of your 'jest' test framework read the problems section.
+<br> **Important!!!** As of version 1.1.0, this project is compatible with ES6.
+If you have a problem with the configuration of your 'jest' test framework read the Problems section.

 # <br> Prerequisites